Wilderland is an ever changing enigma that takes grounding in its awesome past, the people here and now and its limitless future potential

 Widerland through the years

-Wilderland was never intended to be a commune though it has come to be recognised as one.
-The cycles this place has seen are many; from the early days modifying machinery and utalising creativity as a means of accesibility but also strength in a gardening culture that saw a lot of nudity and freedom, to pulling in the riens and setting boundaries, to the many children who were born here and grew up on these hillsides, to all the loving mahi planting trees and seeds with wishes of growth and abundance, to enthusiasm and devotion - learning to hold such an mighty yet humble thing, to times of growth and times of hardship and navigating tricky circumstances.
+Wilderland was never intended to be a commune though it has come to be recognized as one.
+The cycles this place has seen are many; from the early days modifying machinery and utalising creativity as a means of accessibility but also strength in a gardening culture that saw a lot of nudity and freedom, to pulling in the riens and setting boundaries, to the many children who were born here and grew up on these hillsides, to all the loving mahi planting trees and seeds with wishes of growth and abundance, to enthusiasm and devotion - learning to hold such an mighty yet humble thing, to times of growth and times of hardship and navigating tricky circumstances.
 Wilderland and its transient Wilderfolk pillars have worlded an emense amount of resiliance and adaptability throughout the years; there are lots of notable bookmarks in the 60 years of history this place has fostered.

 In 1999 Dan and Edith gave up private ownership of Wilderland and handed it onto the Wilderland Trust, setting Wilderland into a motion of its own but first being sculpted and guided by sensible principals of inclusive learning.
 Since then Wilderland has functioned as a democracy, seeing many cycles of different groups and people - all leaving a unique mark and legacy for the next group to behold and sometimes unravel.
 Learning to share and compassionately govern such an awesome thing lends an incredibly rich education into what community "am" and how to do it together through the ups and downs.